 There are a few added extras that we have found to be essential for a good cycling trip:

 - Pre-made seasoning packets – you can make these yourself or buy them from shops.

-- Dried chili
+- Dried chilli

 - Stock cubes

 - Tin of chopped tomatoes works as a good base for stews and sauces

 For more vegan adventure inspiration and outdoor resources, be sure to sign up for our mailing list below!

 3. Our top tips for your next cycling trip

 After many successful and a few not-so-successful trips, we have whittled down the best foods to take.
 We’ve also picked up some tips to help you make the most of your cycling adventure.

 Of course, it’s always best to go for some practice runs before a big trip too.